 Morgan Green is a rising star, a co-artistic director of the company New Saloon Theater Co., a Brooklyn-based, Bard College-born theater.
 Her staging of “Minor Character,” which is a sometimes raucous presentation of six simultaneous translations of Chekov’s “Uncle Vanya,” has been widely applauded in New York.
 New York Theatre Review said “Morgan Green’s direction is superb… hysterical, inventive and brilliant.”
-On June 8, Green and her production partner, actor/playwright Milo Cramer, will bring that enchantment to the Bok stage for a two-week run.
+On June 8, Green and her production partners, actor/playwright Milo Cramer and Madeline Wise, will bring that enchantment to the Bok stage for a two-week run.

 Thanks to a new Sharon Playhouse dedication to showcasing emerging directors, Morgan’s first play will not be her last.
 Her staging of British playwright Caryl Churchill’s “Far Away” will occupy the Bok from July 6–23, And, for an encore, Morgan will turn to a great American musical, Meredith Wilson’s “The Music Man,” which will run from August 3–20.
 (On the main stage, the Youth Theater will find new life in a production of “Footloose!” directed by Sarah Combs the weekend of July 14–16.)